Dranemo/PokemonASCII/README.md

 ## Anglais <a name="Anglais"></a>

-### Project completed in two weeks as part of my studies at [Gaming Campus](https://gamingcampus.fr).
+***Project completed in two weeks as part of my studies at [Gaming Campus](https://gamingcampus.fr).***

-### Project implemented in C# console application.
+Project implemented in **C# console application.**
-### Only in french
+Only in french
-### *Currently not continued.*
+*Currently not continued.*

 The project recreates a small part of the Pokemon Red and Blue game originally released in 1998 by GameFreak.
 Pallet Town and Route 1 are included in the game.
 Professor Oak's introduction is also present.

-### Pallet Town: <a name="FoncBaseEn"></a>
+### Basic Features per zone: <a name="FoncBaseEn"></a>

+1. Pallet Town:

    * Healing of Pokemon in the house by interacting with the player's mother represented by an 'M'.
    * PC is unusable but allows viewing of captured Pokemon if the player has more than 6 in their team.
    * Small quest by interacting with the rival's sister in the neighboring house, represented by an 'N'.
    * Obtaining the starter Pokemon in Professor Oak's laboratory.
    * Battle against the rival, represented by an 'R' in Professor Oak's laboratory.

-### Route 1:
+2. Route 1:

    * Random encounter of wild Pokemon among the first 151.
    * NPC giving a potion to the player if interacted with.

-### Introduction:
+3. Introduction:

    * Ability to name the player and the rival.

 ### Specific Features: <a name="FoncSpeEn"></a>